 The years that followed the banking crisis saw HR leaders and functions in most organisations grow in strategic influence.
 While that period wreaked economic havoc on businesses, the social impact on firms has had a more lasting effect.
 This was the first major recession experienced by that generation of line managers.
 HR initially became the go to function for answers to almost anything new that arose, and a central focal point as rapid retrenchment and organisation change became necessary.
 While HR was already a strategic function in some firms, it now had the real attention of line managers and leaders in many more.

 Since that time, new work processes and models had to be developed and implemented as the demand to do more with less, increased.
 Culture and engagement came to the fore as firms and their leaders hunted for the discretionary effort of their employees.
 Benefit packages moved from being about health and retirement to focussing on flexibility, wellbeing, and time off.
-A different generation of employees required different psychological contracts with their organisations, including more fluid feedback, while employee career structures began to move from ladders to portfolios of experiences with different organisations.
+A different generation of employees required different psychological contracts with their organisations, including more fluid feedback.
+Employee career structures began to move from ladders to portfolios of experiences with different organisations.
 The people agenda in firms has changed more in the last ten years, than in the prior thirty.
-Until last March.
-HR and the people agenda will change more in the twelve months from March 2020 than in any previous decade or collection of decades, this is no longer an evolution, it is a revolution.
+From the pandemic, HR and the people agenda have changed more over the twelve months since March 2020, than in any previous decade or collection of decades, this is no longer an evolution, it is a revolution.

 The great paradox of the banking crisis is that at a time when HR was so critical to businesses, it became the function most likely to be cut.
 A HRM research report at the end of 2009 indicated that well over 50% of companies in Ireland had made significant reductions in their HR headcount with indigenous firms being twice as likely as their multinational counterparts to do so.
 The subsequent recovery for most firms was slower than necessary and few would disagree that the excessive scale back of HR functions was a significant leadership error contributing to this.
 To many leaders, HR was a black box, they simply did not understand the true capability of effective HR and how it impacted their bottom lines.
 The greater worry, however, is that as we now face the most people centric, health and economic crisis since the last World War, leaders and organisations are about to repeat this error.
 Though this time the consequences will be far graver.